segal-leguernherry/segal-leguernherry.github.io/index.markdown

 layout: home
 ---
-I am an incoming Assistant Professor at the Aix-Marseille School of Economics.
+I am Assistant Professor at the Aix-Marseille School of Economics.

 I did my PhD at Sciences Po under the supervision of [Gabriel Zucman](https://gabriel-zucman.eu/) and [Jean Marc Robin](https://sites.google.com/site/jmarcrobin/home?authuser=0).
 I was a Fulbright visiting Scholar at UC Berkeley from August 2022 to March 2023.
 &nbsp;